fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Key for a flow label that is used to enforce fairness amongst requests in a workload.
+Key for a flow label that is used to enforce fairness among requests in a workload.
 If not specified, requests within a workload of the same priority are admitted in a FIFO manner.